 \subsection{Design Goals and Assumptions}

-We have four goals in the design of \textsc{LCFI} as follow:
+In general, we have four design goals for \textsc{LCFI} as follow:

 \begin{itemize} \item \textbf{Applicability:} We aim to create a tool that is simple and easy to use, that users can exploit even without knowing a lot about error-bounded lossy compression.
-With a simple program written in C/C++, users should be able to easily inject a fault to a \textit{a specific variable} at \textit{a specific location}.
-For example, if the target variable is located in a for-loop, the user can inject faults in a specific iteration of this for-loop, which is meaningful for changing an array's value. \item \textbf{Customizable:} Given that there are a large number of error distributions in lossy compression (considering future newly designed compressors), it is not feasible to provide a tailored tool for all distributions.
-We provide a template of the injection to allow users to customize their own errors for their particular distribution. \item \textbf{Ease-to-Use:} We aim to provide users a simple installation process that does not require editing several setup files.
-To install \textsc{LCFI}, users only need to edit just one or two YAML-files and run a few commands (e.g., no more than four) to get the results of the injector. \textsc{LCFI} usage should also not require understanding of how the compiler works or the ability to read IR files. \item \textbf{Top-Down Comprehensive Result:} We aim to make the injector provide both high-level and underlying results (such as registers' value).
+With a simple program written in C/C++, users should be able to easily inject a fault to \textit{a specific variable} at \textit{a specific location}.
+For example, if the target variable is located in a for-loop, the user can inject faults in a specific iteration of this for-loop, which is necessary to change an array's value. \item \textbf{Customizable:} Given that there are a large number of error distributions in lossy compression (considering future newly designed compressors), it is not feasible to provide a tailored tool for all distributions.
+We provide a template to users to allow them customize their own error distributions. \item \textbf{Easy-to-Use:} We aim to provide users a simple installation process that does not require editing several setup files.
+To install \textsc{LCFI}, users only need to edit just one or two YAML-files and run a few commands (e.g., no more than four) to get the injection results.
+Moreover, \textsc{LCFI} should not require an understanding of how the compiler works or the ability to read IR files. \item \textbf{Top-Down Comprehensive Result:} We aim to make the injector provide both high-level and underlying results (such as registers' value).
 Users can choose to revise the output file or trace the error propagation to potentially find Benign Faults \cite{li2018modeling} (will be discussed in Section \ref{sec:evaluation}). \end{itemize}

-At the same time, we also make following assumptions about the faults injected by \textsc{LCFI}:
+Additionally, we make the following assumptions about the faults injected by \textsc{LCFI}: